FirelandsProject/Firelands-Core/README.md

 It is completely open source; community involvement is highly encouraged.

-If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/seobryn/Firelands-Core).
+If you wish to contribute ideas or code please visit our site linked below or make pull requests to our [Github repository](https://github.com/FirelandsProject).

 ## Install

-TBD
+you can follow the instructions in our [Wiki Page](https://github.com/FirelandsProject/firelands-wiki)

 ## Reporting issues

-Issues can be reported via the [Github issue tracker](https://github.com/seobryn/Firelands-Core/issues).
+Issues can be reported via the [Github issue tracker](https://github.com/FirelandsProject/Firelands-Core/issues).

 Please take the time to review existing issues before submitting your own to prevent duplicates.